Speech: How to Have a Mentally Healthy Conversation

 Learning lessons from both his real experience and the fictional experience of the film, Jonathan offers a new model in which to have a mental wellness conversation which results in positive outcomes.
 And it is a model that anyone in the audience can successfully use.

-Give Jonathan a good listening to, and you will be able to build a culture of positive mental health conversations in your school, university or workplace.
+Give Jonathan a good listening to, and you will be able to build a culture of positive mental health conversations in your organisation.